 Keep your Google My Business profile up to date

+A great first step in optimising your profile is filling out your business description.
 Your business description is one of the few places in your GMB profile where you get to explain what makes your business unique.
 You get 750 characters to tell people why they should step through your door or buy from you over the other alternatives in the local area (if there are any).

 The more competition you face, the more important your description could prove to be.
 Make sure you’re honest and try to focus on the characteristics of your business that appeal to your target customers.